-It’s a Pinterest style WordPress portfolio theme for those perfectionists who stuck with the bewildering variety of designs and cannot decide what’s the most creative one for their photographs.
+It’s a Pinterest-style WordPress portfolio theme for those perfectionists who are stuck with the bewildering variety of designs and cannot decide what’s the most creative one for their photographs.
 This theme won’t make you think too much!

 Let’s talk a bit more about it.